& Interesting Links........

 |Beatriz Vidal is a painter and

-book illustrator from Argentina, who lives part
+children's book illustrator from Argentina, who lives part

-of

-New York.
+of each year in New York.
 Beatriz and I worked on a

 out his lively newsletter so you'll know where to go!